Texas educators: did you know that Listenwise podcasts can help teachers and students address reading and writing standards on the TEKS?

-Recent research from the Century Foundation found English learners were among the student groups most impacted by the pandemic and related opportunity gaps.
-ELs scored much lower on math and English language arts (ELA) assessments than researchers would have anticipated in a normal academic year.
+Recent research from the Century Foundation found English learners (who we’ll call emergent bilinguals) were among the student groups most impacted by the pandemic and related opportunity gaps.
+Emergent bilinguals scored much lower on math and English language arts (ELA) assessments than researchers would have anticipated in a normal academic year.

 Research also shows listening comprehension skills have been shown to be a leading cause of reading difficulties in the 4th grade and older.

 Education has been focused on decoding and phonics, and in doing so has overlooked building a key component of literacy: listening comprehension.

 This could explain why our students’ NAEP scores are stagnant and languish below proficient (240).
 In Texas the average reading score for 4th graders was 216 in 2019.
 Students are still struggling to read, and listening can help.
 Listening is the missing link to the literacy puzzle.

 How Listenwise Podcasts Address TEKS Standards

 Since students can generally listen 2-3 grade levels above what they can read, we can use the power of listening to introduce more complex language, vocabulary and topics.

 Listenwise podcasts offer engaging resources for teaching and assessing listening and speaking skills.
 Podcasts can also help teachers and students address reading and writing standards on the TEKS because the seven strands of essential knowledge and skills for RLA incorporate the four domains of language (listening, speaking, reading, and writing).